flokoe/website/content/posts/database-character-sets-and-collations-explained-why-utf8-is-not-utf-8/index.md

 > A character set is a set of characters [and its mapping to binary] while a collation is the rules for comparing and sorting a particular character set.
 > – [MariaDB: Character Set and Collation Overview](https://mariadb.com/kb/en/character-set-and-collation-overview/)

 For example, the first character of this article, `T` (LATIN CAPITAL LETTER T), in binary looks like `00110110`.
-The computer reads this binary sequence and knows that this is 54 in decimal.
+The computer reads this binary sequence and knows that this is 84 in decimal.
 Now it looks up which character maps to this number.
-Using the UTF-8 character set, the number 54 equals `T`.
+Using the UTF-8 character set, the number 84 equals `T`.

-## Charater Sets: The Tale of □�💩
+## Charater sets: The tale of □�💩

 One of the most known character sets is ASCII (American Standard Code for Information Interchange).
 It only supports 128 different characters and is nowadays primarily used for art 😉